HEP-FCC/fcc-tutorials/FCCsnowmass.md

 1) Modify ```FCCeeAnalyses/ZH_Zmumu/dataframe/plots.py``` to include the muon tracks (look at the output file or to ```FCCeeAnalyses/ZH_Zmumu/dataframe/analysis.py``` to check the name.

+2) Add the track informations to the output files by modifying ```FCCeeAnalyses/ZH_Zmumu/dataframe/analysis.py``` for the ```efcharged``` collection and produce plots with them as in 1)

-2) Produce plots wiht larger statistic.
+3) Produce plots wiht larger statistic.
 In order to produce plots with more statistics, we could use already processed large statistics samples.
 To do so we re-run the pre-selection over 1 percent of the total statistics [here](http://fcc-physics-events.web.cern.ch/fcc-physics-events/Delphesevents_fccee_v02.php):

 ```bash